-There is a belief in some cultures that consuming saffron during pregnancy can help have a baby with a fairer complexion.
-While this may sound unconvincing, people do advice pregnant women to have saffron by mixing it in milk or some other food.
+There is a belief in some cultures that consuming saffron during pregnancy can help give a fairer complexion to the baby.
+While this may sound unconvincing, people do advise pregnant women to have saffron by mixing it in milk or some other food.

-So, why do women have saffron during pregnancy?
-Does it have any proven benefits?
-In this post, MomJunction tells you about the good and the bad of eating saffron during pregnancy, tips to consume it safely and more.
+So, are there any proven benefits of saffron for pregnant women?
+Why do women have saffron during pregnancy?
+Find out in this post, as MomJunction tells you about the good and the bad of eating saffron during pregnancy, tips to consume it safely, and more.

 Is Saffron Safe To Take During Pregnancy?

-Saffron, the world’s costliest spice, is considered safe during pregnancy provided you take it in a small quantity.
-According to the Drug Information Database, saffron taken in excessive amounts could lead to uterine contractions, thrombocytopenia, bleeding, and abortion (1).
+Saffron, one of the most expensive spices in the world, is considered safe during pregnancy, provided you take it in a small quantity.
+According to the Drug Information Database, exposure to saffron in excessive amounts could lead to uterine contractions, thrombocytopenia, bleeding, and abortion (1).

 Some people believe that consuming saffron during pregnancy makes the baby fairer (2).
-This has no scientific backing.
-However, there are various other reasons why people recommend pregnant women to have saffron.
+This, however, has no scientific backing.

 Does Saffron Have Benefits During Pregnancy?

 - Pains and cramps: Your muscles and bones stretch to accommodate the growing baby.
 This might cause cramps and pain in the joints and stomach.
-The anti-spasmodic (6) and anti-inflammatory (7) properties could help soothe these cramps.
+The anti-spasmodic and anti-inflammatory properties could help soothe these cramps (6) (7).

 - Sleep: Some women, who find it difficult to get good sleep during pregnancy, use saffron to feel relaxed and sleep well.
-Saffron’s sedative and hypnotic properties (8) are believed to help in such cases.
+Saffron’s sedative and hypnotic properties are believed to help in such cases (8).

-- Mood enhancement: Anxiety and mixed emotions are common during pregnancy.
+- Mood enhancement: Anxiety amongst mixed emotions are common during pregnancy.
 Saffron is known to be an anti-depressant (1) and could help in elevating your mood.

-- Maintains heart health: According to a review done in Iran, the antioxidant and anti-inflammatory properties of saffron might help keep the cholesterol levels under control and maintain the health of arteries and blood vessels (9).
+- Heart health: According to a review done in Iran, the antioxidant and anti-inflammatory properties of saffron might help keep the cholesterol levels under control and maintain the health of arteries and blood vessels (9).

-- Facilitates labor: Saffron is known to affect uterine contractions.
-This is believed to help in cervical ripening and easing labor when taken during labor (10).
+- Might facilitate labor: Saffron is known to affect uterine contractions.
+This is believed to help in cervical ripening and might ease labor when taken during labor (10).

-These benefits are derived from the actual spice, while saffron is available in the form of extract as well.
+These benefits are likely to be derived from the actual spice, while saffron is available in the form of extract as well.

 Is Saffron Extract Safe During Pregnancy?

 Saffron extract is highly concentrated.
 In some Asian countries, it is used as a supplement for depression, weight loss, burning fat, and reducing sugar cravings.
-However, there is no scientific research on the safety of the extract during pregnancy.
-Therefore, it is better to avoid the extract due to its high concentrations of crocin and safranal.
+However, there is no scientific research on how safe the use of the extract is during pregnancy.
+Therefore, it is better to avoid the extract as it usually has high concentrations of crocin and safranal.

 When Can You Take Saffron During Pregnancy?

 Women usually take just a couple of strands (20 to 30 milligrams) of saffron a day.
-Intake of saffron more than this can have some side effects.
+Intake of more than the said amount of saffron might have some side effects.

 Side Effects Of Saffron During Pregnancy